 We apply our method to the Global Database on Intergenerational Mobility (GDIM), which consolidates data from over 400 household surveys, providing a comprehensive analysis of social mobility in education across 153 countries, representing about 97 percent of the global population, with the latest cohort from the 1980s.
 The unit of analysis represents each survey, including details such as the country, cohorts of respondents, survey year, methods for calculating parents’ education (Mother/Father/Average/Max), methods for calculating children’s education (Sons/Daughters/All), the number of observations, and key indicators such as the share of parents with different education levels, the share of children with different education levels, and measures of social mobility for that survey.
 Each survey has many metrics, including but not limited to: CAT, which measures the probability that a child surpasses the parent’s educational category (conditional on the parent not having tertiary education); MIX, which measures the probability of a child surpassing the parent’s educational category while considering children with tertiary education as mobile; CAT_ISCED0 (equivalent to AHMP), which tracks the probability of a child surpassing the parent’s educational category when parents have less than primary education; COR, the correlation coefficient between the children’s and parents’ years of schooling; BETA, the beta coefficient from regressing children’s years of schooling on parents’ years of schooling; MU050, the expected educational rank of a child born in the bottom half; BHQ4, the probability that a child from the bottom half reaches the top quartile; and the Transition Matrix.

-Descriptive analysis.
 This study focuses on evaluating absolute mobility, measured by CAT, and relative mobility, measured by 1-BETA.
 While local measures such as AHMP, MU050, and BHQ4 can be useful for assessing inequality among disadvantaged groups, they do not adequately capture social mobility at the societal level.
 Regarding absolute mobility, CAT is more closely aligned with our index than MIX.
 Although both measure upward mobility, they differ in how they account for the ceiling effect.
 CAT ignores the ceiling effect by treating it as a form of intergenerational persistence, whereas MIX considers it a type of upward mobility.
 In our approach, the ceiling effect is viewed as both persistent and upward.
 Specifically, in the expected matrix, the probability that a child of the highest-educated parents attains the highest education level remains stable across generations, with the conditional probability always equal to 1, but stability is maintained only between parents and children due to the inflow of social mobility in subsequent generations.
 However, upward mobility is still present because, for other lower education levels, only 10% of individuals should retain their parents’ education level, implying that 90% should experience upward mobility.
 In cases of ceiling upward mobility, individuals reach the highest education level, just like their parents.
 For relative mobility, we agree with Van der Weide et al. (2024) that 1-BETA better represents relative mobility compared to 1-COR, as BETA is not influenced by education inequality in the child generation Var(Yc).
 In summary, this study will compare different measures of social mobility, focusing on CAT, 1-BETA, and our proposed index.

 Figure 4: Absolute and Relative Mobility